 Recurring bills have become a significant and “normal” part of our lives, both in business and in our personal finances.
-We’re all used to paying every month for our phone service, rent/mortgage, Internet, television, and utilities.
+We’re all used to paying every month for Netflix, our phone service, rent/mortgage, internet, television, and utilities.
 Often with these recurring bills, we have the option to set up automatic payments, thanks to recurring billing technology.
-But when we don’t and we’re forced to resort to the checkbook and post office – we’re left feeling annoyed by the hassle.
+But when we don’t, and we’re forced to make a phone call or resort to the checkbook and post office – we’re left feeling annoyed by the hassle.

 As consumers, recurring billing allows us to provide payment information to a merchant and dictate the timing, frequency, and volumes of debits from our accounts.
 As business owners, it helps us maintain steady cash flow and decrease late payments.

 Often times, recurring billing is associated with ACH or bank-to-bank transfers.
 However, recurring billing with credit cards should not be overlooked.
 It provides the same conveniences as bank transfers, but also brings with it the conveniences of credit card processing: instant approval, faster funding, and, not to be forgotten, reward points!